InvictusRex/UAV-Assisted-Agricultural-Pest-Surveillance/Literature Review & Patent Survey.md

 **Key takeaways and limitations**

 - AIDN demonstrates that careful multi-scale fusion and loss reweighting materially improve detection of tiny aerial insects.
-- The network’s computational complexity may limit deployment on strictly constrained embedded devices without further pruning or quantization.
+- The network's computational complexity may limit deployment on strictly constrained embedded devices without further pruning or quantization.
 - Generalization to agricultural pest species not present in biodiversity datasets may require additional domain adaptation.

 ---